aya-en-amir/mapapp404/README.md

 # Purpose

-This program is made to help user find locations tailored to their current emotional state.
+The purpose of our program has been designed to allow users find the top rated locations (e.g. restaurants, cafes, theme parks, stores) based on their current emotional state.

+If the user is feeling stressed, our program will generate nearby locations such as, cafes, spas, parks, etc., and output them onto a map for the user's visualization.